 Our Himalayan motorcycle tour is a trip of a lifetime - a cliche, we know, but we will never stop loving this tour.
-It really is marvellous.
+It really is unbelievably marvellous.
 We have been running this tour since 2009 and still find it inspirational.
+With our own dedicated Indian support team, 20 Royal Enfield Himalaya and Enfield Bullet 500s, experienced UK guides, you know you are safe in our hands.
+There is no other Indian Himalaya Tour like this on the market.

 An evening in Delhi to explore; a morning train journey to Amritsar (the Golden Temple) and a visit to the border with Pakistan (bizarre border rituals); a visit and stop over at Dharamsala (the Dalai Lama may be in); then an epic motorcycle adventure on a trusty Royal Enfield, following the ancient silk route into the beautiful and unspoilt Spiti Valley.
-Then it is over the forbidding 15,000ft high Kunzum La pass before heading over the Rohtang Pass and visiting the beautiful hill stations of Manali and Shimla.
+We will ride to the highest village in the world at just under 16000ft, visit the highest Post Office in the world and then fill up at the highest petrol station in the world.
+We will cross over the forbidding 15,000ft high Kunzum La pass before heading over the Rohtang Pass and visiting the beautiful hill stations of Manali and Shimla.
 Finally, a trip on the narrow gauge railway out of the hills and back to Delhi.

 Below is a brief description of the itinerary:

-Day 1- London to Delhi (Flight departing UK Saturday 13 June)
+Day 1- London to Delhi (Flight departing UK on Saturday)

 Up early for our journey on the Shatabdi Express to Amritsar.
 Introduced in 1988, Shatabdi Express is one of the fastest and fully air-conditioned luxury trains in India.
 The Shatabdi trains run between main cities of the country at a speed of 140 km per hour (for India that is so, so fast!!)